andrewstephens/chip8-emulator/README.md

 # Chip-8 Emulator
 Very much a work in progress.
-I'm using this as a another learning tool for learning Go.
+This is just another venue for learning Go.